hazelr-pontilla/hzlpntl/README.md

 <h1 align="center">Hi 👋, I'm Hazel</h1>
-<h3 align="center">I am an engineering student and designer student based in Palo, Leyte Philippines.
+<h3 align="center">I am an engineering student and web designer based in Palo, Leyte Philippines.
 I have profound interest in frontend development, UI / UX Design and everything in between bringing products to life.</h3>

 - 👨‍💻 All of my projects are available at [https://www.behance.net/hisilpontiya](https://www.behance.net/hisilpontiya)